 As we focus on developing innovative drug molecules, the ability to apply relevant biomarkers that link a drug response to treatment effects is critical for early-stage clinical trials of our investigational drugs.
 This translational medicine capability requires cross-functional knowledge and unique skills to link the target biology of an investigational drug to clinical responses.
-We have been developing tailor-made biomarkers for each of our investigational drug to select potential responders, predict and measure target engagement, support dose determination and enable timely informed decisions on advancing our assets to the next phase of clinical development.
+We have been developing tailor-made biomarkers for each of our investigational drugs, which are used to select potential responders, predict and measure target engagement, support dose determination and enable timely informed decisions on advancing our assets to the next phase of clinical development.
 For example, for the development of uliledlimab, we intend to use CD73 in tumor tissue in combination with other tumor biomarkers to stratify potential target patient populations in our clinical trial.
 To that end, we have developed assays to measure CD73 expression and activity in tumor tissues.
-Furthermore, we have developed specialized assays to measure to use CD73 expression and activity in tumor tissues.
-Furthermore, we have developed specialized assays to measure determine appropriate dose selection for further clinical studies.
+Furthermore, we have developed specialized assays to measure uliledlimab drug concentrations in tumor tissues.
+By linking drug concentration with its activity in the same tumor location, these data help us determine appropriate dose selection for further clinical studies.